Contact the Staff

 BBQ Dinner and Square Dancing*, 5:00-8:00 p.m.

 Head down to the Farm for our traditional feast of freshly smoked pulled pork or barbecued tofu.
-The WWC Old Time String Band will provide lively entertainment and music for dancing or simply for listening pleasure.
-A bonfire will keep us warm as the sun sets and hayrides are offered too, weather permitting.
+The WWC Bluegrass and Old Time String Bands will provide lively entertainment and music for dancing.
+A bonfire will keep us warm as the sun sets and wagon rides are offered too, weather permitting.
 It’s an event for the entire campus, so students, staff and faculty are invited to join in the fun.
-Food service from 5:00 - 6:30 p.m.
-Cost: Adults, $12; $15 day of event; Children 7-12, $5; Children under 6, Free.
+Food service from 5:00 – 6:30 p.m.
+Cost: Adults: $12; $15 day of event; Children 7-12, $5; Children under 6, Free.
 Students are free but do not need to register for this event since it is included in their meal plan.

 Athletic Hall of Fame Induction, 6:30 p.m.

 The Warren Wilson College Athletics Hall of Fame and Team of Excellence induction ceremony will take place in DeVries Gymnasium (alumni basketball game to follow at approximately 8:30 pm.
 Hall of Fame Inductees: Talma Lou Farris '57, Herb Davis '69, Bart Bellairs '79, Dave Vozka '59, Aydin Gonulsen '65.
 The 1959 Baseball Team will receive the Team of Excellence honor.

 Men's Basketball vs. Alumni, 8:30 p.m.

 Come see your first glimpse of the 2014-2015 edition of the Warren Wilson College men's basketball team.
 All alumni are invited to attend and participate.